 Flap, Flap came the sound again.

-In all his years in the military and with the ERT Briggs had never encountered anything like this.
-It looked as if a person had brutally shed its skin; large portions retained enough detail to tell that this was definitely at one point a human being.
+He had never encountered anything like this in all his years in the military and with the ERT.
+It looked as if a person had brutally shed its skin; large portions retained enough detail to tell that this was, at one point, a human being.
 A sick thrill of dark fascination passed through him: knowing that there were still new experiences in a world where he felt he had seen it all.

 As he kneeled, Briggs found himself mesmerized by the empty sockets of the deflated face.
 The ERT waited in silence as he spoke into his headset.
 “We are going to need forensics in here.
 We found the girl.”